R&H Logo

 4. Get Clarification on Complex Family Laws

 The unknown is frightening, and divorce is rarely straightforward.
-If you represent yourself, you risk compromising your divorce settlement by misinterpreting the law.
+If you represent yourself, you risk compromising your settlement agreement by misinterpreting the law.

 Again, it could take expensive litigation to resolve what could have been an avoidable issue.

-When you work with a divorce attorney, you won’t have to worry about interpreting the law because you will have someone who knows its ins and outs, which should go a long way in giving you peace of mind.
+When you work with a divorce attorney, you won’t have to worry about interpreting the law because you will have someone who knows its ins and outs, which should give you peace of mind.

 5. Gain Objectivity and Perspective